 The Wildland Fire Module manages fire in national parks throughout the Southeast region.
-Although it is based in Great Smoky Mountains National Park, it also serves Gulf Islands National Seashore, Timucuan Ecological and Historic Preserve, Horseshoe Bend National Military Park, Little River Canyon National Preserve, Russell Cave National Monument, Kings Mountain National Military Park, and other park units—such as Mammoth Cave or the Everglades—when needed.
+Although it is based in Great Smoky Mountains National Park, the "Module" also serves National Parks throughout the southeast region.
+Some of the other parks where they work include Gulf Islands National Seashore, Timucuan Ecological and Historic Preserve, Horseshoe Bend National Military Park, Little River Canyon National Preserve, Russell Cave National Monument, and Kings Mountain National Military Park.

 Pre-fire, members of the module travel to each park, talk with biologists and cultural resource managers, and select the site for burning.
 They assess whether the burn area has natural fire breaks (such as gaps in fuel, changes in topography, streams, or roads that would stop the fire from spreading beyond a controlled area), map the topography of the landscape, visit the site, and figure out if a fire in this location presents any special hazards.
 These could include buildings in or near the burn area, smoke potentially drifting across public roads, or neighbors with special health concerns who shouldn’t be exposed to smoke and particles.
 All of this information goes into very detailed burn plans well in advance of any fire on the ground.

 On the morning of the proposed burn, Wildland Fire Module members monitor the wind, humidity, fuel moisture, and temperature as everyone prepares the area for the fire.
 If everything checks out, they ignite the fire using drip torches and sometimes helicopters, and monitor the progress of the fire very, very carefully.